kdeloach/labs/php/tf2wh/README.md

-Web project I created to mirror the data from TF2WH (tf2wh.com) and to provide another way to look at data trends.
+Web project created to mirror the data from TF2WH (tf2wh.com) and to provide another way to look at data trends.

 This was an experiment in data scraping, transparency (the site runs on its own JSON API), and using the Google Charts API.